google/evolve-forms/docs/editing_and_creating_records.md

 Evolve Forms is _fully backwards compatible_ with Page Layouts, so all of the existing Page Layouts you have in your org can be easily used with the framework.
-Just drag the `Dynamic Forms - Page Layout` component onto the Lightning Record Page.
+Just drag the `Evolve Forms - Page Layout` component onto the Lightning Record Page.

 By default, the page layout that is assigned will be rendered.
 You can also